 With the current digital media age, there are pictures EVERYWHERE.
 Facebook, Instagram, your phone, your spouse’s phone, text messages, google photos, your email, your computer, and on and on.
 This picture overload makes it feel really hard to keep up with organizing pictures.
 You can do it though!
 I’m hoping to simplify the “problem” today and give you a manageable solution to organizing all those pictures… hopefully without losing your mind in the process.

-The main reason I organize my pictures is to make an annual family photo album (you can see ours here).
+The main reason I organize my pictures is to make an annual family photo album (Check out this article for a few pictures of our annual albums.)
 Blurb is my favorite custom book tool, and Mixbook is my favorite click and drag bookmaking site.

 This post does not cover WHERE to store all your pictures.
 If you’re deciding between iPhoto, windows photos, the cloud, a hard drive, Google photos, amazon photos (and on and on), check out my thoughts on which program makes the most sense for most people!